HarryKeates/Harry-Keates-Masters/README.md

 ## Folders
 ### The four folders contain csv files from different stages in the process
 1. The 'Original Data' folder contains the original data provided by the Treswell Wood Integrated Population Monitoring Group
 2. The 'Duplicates Removed Data' folder contains the output from running '2_RemovingDuplicatesCodeWithComments.R' on the data from each site.
-This is also the data used as the input for '3_CondenseToYearsCodeWithComments.R'
+This data was then run through the '1_ReformattingCodeWithComments.R' code to create 'OutputDuplicatesRemoved.csv' which was used as the input for '3_CondenseToYearsCodeWithComments.R'
-3. The 'Outputs' folder contains examples of the files the code will output
+3. The 'Outputs' folder contains examples of the files the code will output.
+Both 'OutputOriginal.csv' and 'OutputDuplicatesRemoved.csv' were created by combining the outputs for each site from the '1_ReformattingCodeWithComments.R' code
 4. The 'Target Format' folder contains two sub-folders.
 The folder labeled 'Reformating Target' contains the target format for the '1_ReformattingCodeWithComments.R' code.
 The folder labeled 'Condensed To Years Target' contains the target format for the '3_CondenseToYearsCodeWithComments.R' code